CLI .md

 save

-Save a file or folder.
+Save a file or folder as an artifact or transform.

 lamin save my_table.csv --key my_tables/my_table.csv --project my_project